Click here to learn more about the Greater Capital Region

 KeyBank announced a slate of grants totaling $2 million, awarded to 16 different non-profit organizations in the Capital Region.
 Capital Roots' Produce Project was among the selected to receive a grant.
 We are so thankful for the support for our life skills and job-readiness training program for underprivileged youth!

 In recognition of our late founder Dean H. Leith, Jr. and his 40-year commitment to Capital Roots, we have decided to name our 52nd community garden in his honor.

-A special donor has pledged to match up to $2,500 in donations made to Capital Roots in memory of Dean.
-All donations made in his memory will be put toward the development of this new food garden in Lansingburgh.
+In memory of Dexter Groesbeck, Deborah Groesbeck Bennett and John Bennett have pledged to match up to $2,500 in donations made to Capital Roots in Dean's name.
+All donations made in memory of Dean will be put toward the development of this new food garden in Lansingburgh.

 Capital Roots raised $17,000 at its 20th annual Garden Bowl fundraiser at Uncle Sam Lanes on January 28, 2017.
 Proceeds benefit our food access and urban greening programs including 52 Community Gardens, the Veggie Mobile®, Healthy Streets, Squash Hunger and more.